fal-works/p5js-templates/docs/README.md

 - Some VS Code extensions for HTML:
     - With [open in browser](https://marketplace.visualstudio.com/items?itemName=techer.open-in-browser) you can open any HTML file directly from VS Code.
     - If you load any asset file (e.g. an image) in your sketch, simply opening the HTML file won't work well.
 You may want to open it with [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 It also refreshes the page every time a change is made to the JavaScript file.

+### License

+- Each template contains a `LICENSE` file, and its content is [Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) (CC0-1.0 in short).
+This means that you can copy and use the template without any restrictions.

+- If you create a sketch using one of these templates and want to publish it including the code:
+    - You may want to remove `LICENSE` (or attach another license instead) to protect your own code.
+    - There are several open source licenses and CC0 is one of the least restrictive.
+It may also take a little time to learn about copyright; let's check them out.

 ----